cod3licious/cod3licious.github.io/index.md

 <br>
 Have a look at my [CV](/assets/franziska_horn.pdf) and feel free to <a href="mailto:franzi@datasc.xyz?Subject=Freelance%20opportunity" target="_top">contact me</a> about freelance opportunities!

-I'd love to support you in your data science projects, teach your team how to successfully apply machine learning algorithms, or help you recruit capable data scientists for permanent positions.
+I'd love to support you in your data science projects, show your team how to successfully apply machine learning algorithms, or help you recruit capable data scientists for permanent positions.

 ## consulting